US and Russia meet regional powers in Swiss city of Lausanne to try a push for peace amid continued Aleppo bombardment.

 Activists say Russian and Syrian government air strikes killed 11 civilians on Sunday.
 The strikes hit residential areas and a medicine factory in Idlib and Aleppo provinces.

-Before Saturday’s talks were due to begin, dozens of overnight air strikes struck east Aleppo, Britain-based Syrian Observatory for Human Rights said on Friday.
+Before Saturday’s talks were set to begin, dozens of overnight air strikes struck east Aleppo, the Britain-based Syrian Organisation for Human Rights (SOHR) said on Friday.

 Three hospitals in Aleppo were hit by suspected Russian air strikes on Friday, killing seven people, sources told Al Jazeera.

-More than 370 people, including nearly 70 children, have been killed in Syrian government and Russian bombardment of east Aleppo since September 22, according to the Syrian Observatory.
+More than 370 people, including nearly 70 children, have been killed in Syrian government and Russian bombardment of east Aleppo since September 22, according to the SOHR.